-References to RBC GAM include the following affiliates: RBC Global Asset Management Inc. (including PH&N Institutional), RBC Global Asset Management (U.S.) Inc., RBC Global Asset Management (RBC GAM UK) Limited, RBC Global Asset Management (Asia) Limited, and BlueBay Asset Management LLP.
-On April 1, 2023, the majority of the BlueBay Asset Management LLP asset management business was transferred to RBC GAM UK and the consolidated business operates under the name RBC BlueBay Asset Management (RBC BlueBay).
-For clarity, RBC Indigo Asset Management Inc. is not covered by this document.
+References to RBC GAM include the following affiliates: RBC Global Asset Management Inc. (including Phillips, Hager & North Investment Management), RBC Global Asset Management (U.S.) Inc., RBC Global Asset Management (UK) Limited (RBC GAM-UK), RBC Global Asset Management (Asia) Limited, and BlueBay Asset Management LLP.

-This document sets out RBC GAM's overall approach to responsible investment and discusses our investments that integrate environmental, social, and governance (ESG) factors.
+This document sets out RBC GAM's overall approach to responsible investment and discusses how different types of investments may integrate environmental, social, and governance (ESG) factors.
 It also includes our views on systemic ESG factors that may be material to investments and our portfolios.
-ESG factors are considered by our investment teams to varying degrees and weights of importance, depending on the investment team's assessment of that ESG factor's potential impact on the performance of the security and/or the portfolio.
+ESG factors are incorporated by our investment teams to varying degrees and weights of importance, depending on the investment team's assessment of that ESG factor's potential impact on the performance of the security and/or the portfolio.
 For portfolios where ESG factors do not form a part of their investment objective or principal investment strategy, ESG factors are generally not likely to drive investment decisions on their own, and in some cases, may not impact an investment decision at all.